 QTA provides that where an individual taxpayer (including a personal trust) incurs, in a given taxation year, "investment expenses" to earn "investment income" in excess of the investment income earned for that year, such excess shall be included in the taxpayer's income, resulting in an offset of the deductions for such portion of the investment expenses.
 For these purposes, investment expenses include certain deductible interest and losses, such as losses of the Partnership allocated to a Québec Class Limited Partner who is an individual (including a personal trust) and 50% of CEE renounced to the Partnership and allocated to, and deducted for Québec tax purposes, by such Québec Class Limited Partner, other than CEE incurred in Québec, and investment income includes taxable capital gains not eligible for the lifetime capital gains exemption.
-Accordingly, up to 50% of CEE renounced to the Partnership and allocated to, and deducted for Québec tax purposes if such Québec Class Limited Partner, other than CEE incurred in Québec Class Limited Partner, other than CEE incurred in Québec Class Limited Partner, other than CEE incurred in Québec Class Limited Partner, other than CEE incurred in Québec, may be included in the Québec Class Limited Partner's income for Québec tax purposes if such Québec Class Limited Partner has insufficient investment income, thereby offsetting such deduction.
+Accordingly, up to 50% of CEE renounced to the Partnership and allocated to, and deducted for Québec tax purposes, by such Québec Class Limited Partner, other than CEE incurred in Québec, may be included in the Québec Class Limited Partner's income for Québec tax purposes if such Québec Class Limited Partner has insufficient investment income, thereby offsetting such deduction.
 The portion of the investment expenses (if any) which have been included in the taxpayer's income in a given taxation year may be deducted against net investment income earned in any of the three previous taxation years and any subsequent taxation year.